peterstansfeld/palavo/README.md

 *At the top of the screen, to the right of the palavo logo, are various adjustable settings.
 The first setting, which is highlighted, is the selected channel (0) followed by: the colour palette used to plot each of the captured channels (JJ - standing for Jumper Jerky), the zoom level of the plots (1:1), the frequency divisor used when capturing (6), the base GPIO pin from which to capture (GP0), the number of pins to capture (8), the pin to use as a trigger pin (GP0), and the type of trigger used to start the capture (VSYNC).
 Below the settings and taking up most of the rest of the screen is a scrollable area filled with colourful plots of sections of each of the 8 captured channels, one below the other.
 Along each plot, if there is space for them, are the number of capture periods between transitions.
 Below this area is a minimap of the 8 channels, which is a condensed view of the whole of the captured channels scaled to fit the width of the screen.
 Just above the minimap is a small marker indicating which section of the minimap is being shown in the scrollable area above it.
 Below the minimap and at the bottom of the screen is a status bar.
 The left section of the status bar shows a little information, usually about the last key that was pressed; in this case it just reads "Press h for help."
 The right section of the status bar shows the current position of the main window "x: 0", its previous position "prev: 0", and the difference between the two "diff: 0".*

 The channels captured in this screenshot are the GPIO pins used to generate the VGA signals which drive the VGA monitor, namely VSYNC, HSYNC, Dark Blue, Light Blue, Dark Green, Light Green, Dark Red and Light Red.
 The channels were captured before the coloured traces were drawn, so the only activity on the RGB channels is the white of the Palavo logo and the settings.
-If - instead of a Pico - we'd used a Pico 2 with its extra SRAM, the screenshot would also show the white of status bar towards the end of the minimap, as well as a second pulse on VSYNC.
+If - instead of a Pico - we'd used a Pico 2 with its extra SRAM, the screenshot would also show the white of the status bar towards the end of the minimap, as well as a second pulse on VSYNC.

 #### User input